cs21m005iittp/ISEProject/README.md

 prerequisites:Python Installed on machine
 ```
 For scrapping play store review data run "python PlayStoreDataScrappingAndCleaning.py"
-  i.check your PWD where you run above command, goto "reviews\" folder where you find App wise review data excelsheet
+  i.check your PWD where you run above command, and set your PWD path in above file where downloaded project resides.
+  goto "reviews\" folder where you find App wise review data excelsheet

 For reviews analysis,classification and statistical view of data run  "python Unsupervised_TagLearning_by_reviews.py"
   i.check your PWD where you run above command, goto "processed_reviews\" folder where you find App wise review classification and predicted TAGS for each review
   ii.statistical analysis of each App based on their user reviews in folder "processed_reviews\Analysis_figures\"